July 23, 2023 at 12:35 am #121Jonathan BuhacoffKeymaster

 Article 16.3 of the United Nations Universal Declaration of Human Rights states “The family is the natural and fundamental group unit of society and is entitled to protection by society and the State.”
 The right of parental control is an important way that society and government protect the family.

 Article 26.3 of the Untied Nations Universal Declaration of Human Rights states “Parents have a prior right to choose the kind of education that shall be given to their children.”
 This is covered by the right to parental control.
 However, all education options must cover the basics in accordance with societal standards.
-See also right to education.
+See also right to education and Parent Choice in Education.

 - You must be logged in to reply to this topic.